0xVector/envoy-cache-ext/README.md

 The cache uses bounded memory to store responses which can be se by the `capacity` parameter.
 It doesn't take into account the inflight coalesced responses at this point, which is a limitation that could be removed in the future, at the cost of some added complexity.

+#### Singleton

+The cache class is registered into the Envoy singleton system to easily provide a single, shared global instance as per task statement.

+#### Caching format

+The cache takes a simplified approach to caching the responses: it ignores trailers, 1xx headers and metadata.
+It also ignores the response headers and doesn't tweak them in any way, just caching them untouched.

+**Rationale:** this simplifies the problem of caching and lets me deal with the interesting parts of the task.
+Trailers are not very common in HTTP requests and are very similar to headers from the technical standpoint.
+Their support wouldn't add much of value.

 #### Data structures